tarantool/doc/doc/reference/tooling/tcm/tcm_access_control.rst

 -   Roles are predefined sets of *administrative* permissions to assign to users.
--   Users have roles that define their access rights to |tcm| functions and objects, and *cluster* permissions that are assigned for each cluster separately.
+-   Users have roles that define their access rights to |tcm| functions and objects, and *cluster* permissions that are assigned for each cluster individually.

 ..  note::